SCIENCE,TECHNOLOGY AND SUSTAINABILITY OF POLYMERS

 7) Analyze the results of an experimental test aimed at characterizing a specific property of a (natural or synthetic) polymer/blend of polymers.

 8) Distinguish between the degradation and biodegradation processes, the conditions and environments in which they occur, respectively.

 9) Propose a method/technique for the recycle of waste polymers in order to prevent them to be landfilled, thus reducing the negative impact of microplastics on environment and human health.

 Making judgments.
-Students are guided to learn critically everything that is explained to them in class, to select the more appropriate solution (of a polymer/blend of polymers, or of a method/technique to characterize or process a polymer/blend of polymers, a recycling procedure.
-The students will be also able to justify any choice in comparison with available alternatives, taking into account also the eco-sustainability concepts involved in the different choices, according to the principles of the "Circular Economy".
+Students are guided to learn critically everything that is explained to them in class, to select the more appropriate solution (in terms of a polymer/blend of polymers for a specific application), a method/technique to characterize or process a polymer/blend of polymers, a recycling procedure.
+The students will be also able to justify any choice in comparison with available alternatives, taking into account also the eco-sustainability implications involved in the different choices, according to the principles of the "Circular Economy".

 Communication.
 The students must be able to communicate with a varied and composite audience, not culturally homogeneous, in a clear, logical and effective way and with the appropriate terms, using the methodological tools acquired and their scientific knowledge.
 The course promotes the development of the following skills of the student: ability to expose with the appropriate specialist vocabulary any topic related to science, technology and sustainability of polymers; ability to describe and analyze the proper solution for any specific application/requisite; ability to illustrate the results of an experimental test performed on a polymeric material, ability to discuss on issues related to their disposal with environmental implications.